fbpx

 Can I receive a scholarship as part of the Early Offer Scheme?

-By applying for our Early Offer Scheme between 1 May-8 October, you will be automatically considered for one of the following scholarships:
+By applying for our Early Offer Scheme between 1 May-30 September, you will be automatically considered for a Community Engagement Scholarship or a Leadership Scholarship.

-How do I apply for the above scholarships?
+How do I apply for a Future Leaders Scholarship?

-If you apply for our Early Offer Scheme between 1 May-8 October, you will be automatically considered for the above scholarships.
+If you apply for our Early Offer Scheme between 1 May-30 September, you will be automatically considered for a Future Leaders Scholarship.
 There is no need to submit any further applications.
-Scholarship offers associated with the Early Offer Scheme will be distributed in November 2023.

 How will scholarships in association with the Early Offer Scheme be assessed?

-Campion will assess your academic results, written statement, community recommendation and academic interview to select scholarship recipients.
+Campion College will assess your academic results, written statements, character referee responses and performance at the academic interview to select scholarship recipients.

 What other scholarships can I apply for?